Brewers vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has collected 114 hits with 24 doubles, 30 home runs and 53 walks.
-He has driven in 91 runs with seven stolen bases.
+- Adolis Garcia has collected 115 hits with 24 doubles, 30 home runs and 53 walks.
+He has driven in 92 runs with eight stolen bases.

 Garcia Recent Games